Skip to main content

 How to Fit Games into Your Study Plan

 Games are not a replacement for lessons and practice rounds.
-They are a supplement that makes the learning process more enjoyable and effective.
+They are a supplement to your overall study plan that makes the learning process more enjoyable and effective.
 Here is how to fit them in:

 • After a practice round: Play one game to decompress while staying in study mode.